oneforawe/config-repo/README.md

 ## Development

-Note to self: Don't forget to add submodules manually when installing them for the first
+Note to self: Don't forget to add submodules manually when installing them for the first time:
-time:
    `git submodule add https://url/submodule.git path/to/submodule`

+Sometimes a submodule package may show up in git-status as "modified" (although not showing any git-diff) and as "(untracked content)".
+I've been able to fix this situation by removing that whole package (with `rm -r package-name`) and updating all submodules (with `git submodule update`).
+Perhaps there's a better way, but that works for me.

 ## Terminology